SAS-Systems/Unveiled-Documentation/SRS/UC1_Capture_stream_video.md

 ### 1.1 Brief Description
 The user is able to capture videos through the inbuilt camera of his Android smartphone.
 He can see the preview, start and stop the stream.

-This use case was estimated with 130 FPs.
-See the below screenshot for details:
-![][fp calculation]

 ### 1.2 Screenshot Mockup

 ![][screenshot]